esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ## Settings

 Next is the first part of the model, in which the model is initialised.
 Nearly every model needs some settings that define how it behaves (e.g. the size of a timestep or model specific parameters).
-We would like to control these settings centrally suing the MUSCLE manager when starting up the coupled simulation so we don't have to change it in our model code every time if we want to try a range of values for instance to perform a sensitivity analysis.
+We would like to control these settings centrally using the MUSCLE manager when starting up the coupled simulation so we don't have to change it in our model code every time if we want to try a range of values (for instance, to perform a sensitivity analysis).
 We can use the `libmuscle.Instance.get_setting` function instead to ask the MUSCLE manager for the values.
 The values, or ranges of values, should be recorded in the configuration file which we will cover in the next chapter.

 ```python
     some_variable = instance.get_setting('variable_name', 'variable_type')